akasharkxx/akasharkxx/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- I'm currently working on a rendering engine as a personal project
+- I'm currently working on a rendering engine

-- At redline game I make hyper casual games
+- At redline game I enjoy making hyper casual games

-- I use C# at day job and C++ for my side projects
+- I use C# at my day job and love to write C++ code

-- We can have conversations about anything related to video games🎮

-- I love Taylor Swift, Comics, Anime,
+- We can have conversations about anything related to Video games, Taylor Swift, Comics, Anime, Witcher, Sitcoms and Movies

 </td><td valign="top" width="50%">